kartabyakrishna/Data-Science-Engineering/6th-Semester/BDA-Lab/Week03/Question3_1.md

 ### Reducer Explanation

 The Reducer processes the key-value pairs emitted by the Mapper.
 It accumulates the total salary for each unit.
-The output is in the format `unit   total_salary`.
+The output is in the format `Unit   Total_Salary`.

 ## Testing